Daiteap/.github/profile/README.md

 ## Daiteap Cloud Solutions

-Daiteap is an open-source No-Code platform which enables developers and IT professionals to <b>automtaically create an manage Kubernetes Clusters with Longhorn Storage, Virtual Machines and S3 compatible Storage </b> in an easy and integrated fasion.
+Daiteap is an open-source No-Code platform which enables developers and IT professionals to <b>automatically create an manage Kubernetes Clusters with Longhorn Storage, Virtual Machines and S3 compatible Storage </b> in an easy and integrated fasion.
 The platform offers the following advantages:

 - Web UI to manage multi-cloud resources and environments across a range of public and private cloud providers
 - Ability to create multi-cloud Kubernetes and Compute clusters where one cluster spans across multiple cloud providers